raythurnvoid/svelte/documentation/docs/07-misc/03-typescript.md

 		// If you want to use the beforeinstallprompt event onbeforeinstallprompt?: (event: any) => any;
-		// If you want to use myCustomAttribute={..} (note: all lowercase) mycustomattribute?: any; // You can replace any with something more specific if you like }
+		// If you want to use myCustomAttribute={..} (note: all lowercase) x-mycustomattribute?: any; // You can replace any with something more specific if you like }
 }
 ```